-The lodge is surrounded by a protected area of forest and offers a variety of experiences, including a bio-luminescence night tour, stand-up paddle boarding, kayaking and snorkelling tours, artisanal fishing, sunset cruises, island hopping around the gulf and a guided nature walk in the nearby Curu Wildlife Reserve.
+The lodge is surrounded by a protected area of forest and offers a variety of experiences, including a bio-luminescence night tour, stand-up paddle boarding, kayaking and snorkeling tours, artisanal fishing, sunset cruises, island-hopping around the gulf and a guided nature walk in the nearby Curu Wildlife Reserve.

 Speak to someone

 who's been there

 There are 15 simple, safari-style tents at Isla Chiquita, each raised up from the ground on wooden platforms and surrounded by palm trees.
 The tents can accommodate up to three people and are furnished with a large double bed as well as a day bed lounger.
 Your private bathroom has twin sinks, and there are two ceiling fans to keep you cool.
 Water is heated using solar energy to ensure minimal environmental impact.
 Outside, you can sit on your spacious deck and take in views through the trees and out to sea at any time of the day.